- What’s On

-In the arcades and alleys leading off İstiklal Caddesi cafés are heaving round the clock.
+In the arcades and alleys leading off İstiklâl Caddesi cafés are heaving round the clock.
 At one end is the Genoese Galata Tower, at the other Taksim Square.
-These days Beyoğlu is the real centre of Istanbul: they say two million people pass through the area every day.
-At some point nearly all of them will walk along Istiklal Caddesi – the pedestrianised main drag running from Taksim to Tünel.
-It was formerly known as Le Grande Rue de Pera, once memorably described as “as narrow as the comprehension of its inhabitants and as long as the tapeworm of its intrigues’.
+These days Beyoğlu is the real centre of Istanbul: they say three million people pass through the area every day.
+At some point nearly all of them will walk along İstiklâl Caddesi – the pedestrianised main drag running from Taksim to Tünel.
+It was formerly known as the Grand’ Rue de Pera, once memorably described as being ‘as narrow as the comprehension of its inhabitants and as long as the tapeworm of its intrigues’.

 At the lower end of the district, overlooking the mouth of the Golden Horn is Galata, with its iconic and eponymous Genoese watch tower.
-All around are music shops and venues such as Nardis, the best place for live Jazz in the city.
+All around are music shops and venues such as Nardis, the best place for live jazz in the city.
 It all feels very young and hip, but this is a surprisingly historical music quarter.
 It grew up around the Dervish lodge on the corner of Tünel Square, music being hugely important to the Mevlevis.

 During the day you can spend hours in bookshops and museums.
-Espas, Eren, Pandora, Homer, Turkuaz, Denizler, Arkeopera, Kırımızı Kedi and Robinson Crusoe all have good selections of English-language books, and there are plenty of cafes to enjoy your purchases in over a glass of çay or a latté.
+Espas, Eren, Pandora, Homer, Turkuaz, Denizler, Arkeopera, Kırmızı Kedi and Robinson Crusoe all have good selections of English-language books, and there are plenty of cafes to enjoy your purchases in over a glass of çay or a latté.
 Try Ara, Şimdi or one of the House Cafés.

-The Pera Museum can be relied on for excellent exhibitions and have a wonderful collection of Orientalist art and Kutahya ceramics.
-For something more contemporary visit SALT Beyoğlu and Arter, both on Istiklal Caddesi.
+The Pera Museum can be relied on for excellent exhibitions and has a wonderful collection of Orientalist art and Kütahya ceramics.
+For something more contemporary, visit SALT Beyoğlu and ARTER, both on İstiklâl Caddesi.

-There are two metro stops, one in Taksim Square, the other in Şişhane, at the Tünel end of İstiklal Caddesi.
+There are two metro stops, one in Taksim Square, the other in Şişhane, at the Tünel end of İstiklâl Caddesi.
 The old Tünel fenicular cuts out the walk from Karaköy and the Galata Bridge.